By Dr. Brian Fedoronko

 - Lead a healthy lifestyle.
 This includes proper nutrition and getting regular exercise.
 Get plenty of sleep, manage your stress and be sure to drink plenty of fluids.

-- Stay clean.
+- Hygiene.
 Washing your hands will often help protect you.
 If soap and water aren’t around, use an alcohol-based hand sanitizer.

 - Cover up.
 Cover your mouth and nose with a tissue when coughing or sneezing.
 Flu and other serious respiratory illnesses, are spread by cough, sneezing or unclean hands.